 If you have a valid permanent residence document

-You can change your permanent residence document for settled status by applying to the EU Settlement Scheme.
+You can change your permanent residence document to settled status by applying to the EU Settlement Scheme.
 You will not have to pay or prove you have 5 years’ continuous residence.

 If you’re overseas and a family member of an EU citizen living in the UK

-If you’re not living in the UK by 31 December 2020, you’ll be able to apply to join your family member here after that date if both:
+If you’re not living in the UK by 31 December 2020, you’ll be able to apply to join your family member here after that date if all of the following apply:

 - your family member is eligible to apply

-- you’re a close family member, for example a spouse, civil partner, unmarried partner, a dependent child or grandchild, or a dependent parent or grandparent
+- you’re a close family member when you apply, for example a spouse, civil partner, unmarried partner, a dependent child or grandchild, or a dependent parent or grandparent

 If you have indefinite leave to remain in or enter the UK

-You can continue to live in the UK without applying for settled status.
+You can continue to live in the UK without applying to the EU Settlement Scheme.

 However, you can choose to change your indefinite leave to remain to settled status under the EU Settlement Scheme.

-This means you’ll be able to spend 5 years in a row outside the UK for 5 years (instead of 2 years with indefinite leave to remain).
+This means should be able to spend 5 years in a row outside the UK without losing your settled status (instead of 2 years with indefinite leave to remain or enter).

 How long you can live outside the UK is still subject to approval by Parliament.